oracle/oracle-database-operator/docs/ordsservices/README.md

 ### Database Connectivity Configuration
-The OrdsSrvs controller supports several connection methods to accommodate diverse deployment scenarios, ranging from local containerized instances to remote On-Premises clusters or Autonomous Databases (ADB).
+The OrdsSrvs controller supports several connection methods to accommodate diverse deployment scenarios, including Oracle Databases running inside Kubernetes, external databases reachable from the cluster, on-premises environments, and cloud services such as Autonomous Database (ADB).
 Depending on your security and networking requirements, connectivity can be established using direct JDBC strings, tnsnames.ora aliases, or mTLS-secured Oracle Wallets.

 |Mode| Attributes| Format| Note|